decentraland/documentation/content/creator/scenes/getting-started/dev-workflow.md

 weight: 2
 ---

-This document outlines the steps recommended for developing a scene for Decentraland.
+This document outlines the steps recommended for developing a scene for Decentraland, from ideation to publishing and beyond.

 <!-- diagram? icons? -->